 - Hájková et al: Mathematics 1

 - Trench: Introduction to real analysis

 - Ghorpade, Limaye: A course in calculus and real analysis

 - Zorich: Mathematical analysis I

 - Rudin: Principles of mathematical analysis

+- Fikhtengoltz: The fundamentals of Mathematical Analysis.

 We take a set to be a collection of definite and distinguishable objects into a coherent whole.